 FFIE has been raising additional capital via debt or equity financings and expects to continue doing so in order to continue its operations.
-See "Risk Factors - Risks Related to FF's Business and Industry - FF might need to raise additional capital in the near term to start production on the FF 91 Futurist in the event the financing commitments secured as part of the Sixth Amendment are not received in a timely manner.
-After commencement of the start of production, FF will need to raise additional capital to satisfy its other capital needs."
+See "Risk Factors - Risks Related to FF's Business and Industry - FF needs to raise additional capital in the near term, and currently does not have sufficient cash on hand to launch the FF 91 and may be unable to meet its capital requirements, which could jeopardize its ability to continue its business operations."
 As discussed above, the sale of additional equity or convertible debt securities could result in further dilution of the equity interests of our existing stockholders.
 Additionally, FFIE has entered into arrangements with certain of stockholders that give them additional representation on the Board.
-Pursuant to the Amended Shareholder Agreement, FF Top has the right to nominate for election to the Board four designees until the first date on which FF Top has ceased to beneficially own at least 21,333,530 shares of Common Stock for at least 365 consecutive days, with such amount subject to adjustment in connection with any stock split, reverse stock split or other similar corporate action after the date of the Amended Shareholder Agreement (the "Minimum Share Amount").
-Following the termination of FF Top's right to nominate four designees, FF Top shall continue to have the right to nominate a number of designees not less than the number equal to the total number of directors on the Board, multiplied by the aggregate voting power of the shares of Common Stock and other securities of the Company generally entitled to vote in the election of directors of the Company beneficially owned by FF Top and its affiliates, divided by the total voting power of the then-outstanding shares of Common Stock issued as of the record date for any meeting of shareholders of the Company at which directors are to be elected, rounding up to the next whole director.
+Pursuant to the Heads of Agreement, FF Top has the right to maintain three FF Top-nominated directors on the Board through FFIE's 2026 annual general meeting of stockholders (subject to certain conditions) and thereafter the right to nominate directors to the Board based on the formula in the Shareholder Agreement, in each case as long as FF Top maintains a Shareholder Share Percentage (as defined in the Shareholder Agreement) of at least five percent.
 See "Management - Governance Agreement with FF Top and FF Global" for more information.
-Such right granted to FF Top or other similar rights granted to other investors in the future may cause FFIE to fall out of compliance with certain of Nasdaq's listing rules, in particular Nasdaq Rule 5640, which disallows the voting rights of existing stockholders to be disparately reduced through any corporate action or issuance, and cause FFIE's Class A Common Stock to be delisted from Nasdag.
+Such right granted to FF Top or other similar rights granted to other investors in the future may cause FFIE to fall out of compliance with certain of Nasdaq's listing rules, in particular Nasdaq Rule 5640, which disallows the voting rights of existing stockholders to be disparately reduced through any corporate action or issuance, and cause FFIE's Class A Common Stock to be delisted from Nasdaq.